Administrators

 Florida Center for Reading Research (FCRR) is a multidisciplinary research center at Florida State University.
 FCRR explores all aspects of reading research—basic research into literacy-related skills for typically developing readers and those who struggle, studies of effective prevention and intervention, and psychometric work on formative assessment. | |

-In Arizona, Multi-Tiered System of Support (MTSS) is defined as a coherent continuum of system-wide, data-based problem solving practices supporting a rapid response to the academic and behavioral needs for all students.
+In Arizona, Multi-Tiered System of Support (MTSS) is defined as an infrastructural system with a tiered infrastructure that uses data to help match academic and social-emotional supports to address the needs of the whole child.
 Within AZMTSS, instruction/intervention is delivered across multiple tiers depending on individual student needs as identified by student outcome data. | |

 Read On Arizona is a statewide, public/private partnership of agencies, philanthropic organizations, and community stakeholders committed to creating an effective continuum of services to improve language and literacy outcomes for Arizona’s children from birth through age eight over the next ten years. | |